Tips for Overcoming Loneliness | JED

 Loneliness is associated with multiple mental health concerns.
 It could be a contributor, a result, or a predictor of poor recovery outcomes and maintenance.
 These include:

-Loneliness is also associated with worsening physical health such as chronic illness or chronic pain which can interfere with participating in activities, getting together with friends or groups, or making efforts to connect with others.
-All of this tends to reinforce feelings of loneliness, decrease social connections and possibly lead to worsening mental health and wellbeing.
+Loneliness is also associated with worsening physical health, such as chronic illness or chronic pain, which can interfere with participating in activities, getting together with friends or groups, or making efforts to connect with others.
+All of this tends to reinforce feelings of loneliness, decrease social connections, and possibly lead to worsening mental health and wellbeing.
 Loneliness may also be caused by or lead to less physical activity, increased technology use, and other habits that can worsen overall health.

 Persistent loneliness can also impact our self-esteem and ability to reach out for support.
 This could include wanting more connection with others, but not being able to attain it, bringing on feelings of sadness, unworthiness, etc. Loneliness might cause us to ask ourselves questions like, “What’s wrong with me that they don’t want to be with me?” or begin identifying and harping on our flaws in an attempt to solve the problem.
-Lastly, loneliness might cause us to begin to feel less worthy, loved, ignored, and like there must be something about us that’s naturally undesirable.
+Lastly, loneliness might cause us to feel less worthy, unloved, ignored, and like there must be something about us that’s undesirable.

 How to Overcome Loneliness